Detection and Estimation of Local Signals: Discussion.

+Using the value $\rho = 0.3$, both Seq and (\ref{2locusstatist}) agree on slope changes in 1878, 1911, 1952, and 1972.
+A linear analysis suggests that the first change is superfluous.
+The output of a linear analysis, with the first change included, appears in Figure 5.

+For MS we used an unweighted analysis, but selected slope changes on the basis of the shortest background.
+This resulted in obtaining the second, third, and fourth changes of the preceding analysis, with the mid 20th century change put at 1944.
+This is close to the outcome that we obtained in Example 3 for land and water together.

+{\sl Example 7: AMO and PDO.} These statistics, Atlantic Multidecadal Oscillation and Pacific Decadal Oscillation, monitor changes in ocean currents in the Atlantic and Pacific Oceans, respectively.

+There are instrumental data for the AMOC beginning in 1856 and the PDO beginning in 1900.
+In both cases the data have been recorded monthly, but we average the monthly data to get annual time series with 163 and 118 values, respectively.
+Since the changes here occur over short time intervals, with relatively flat stretches between changes, we use a model for jump changes.
+The methods are those described in our previous paper, although now we allow non-zero slopes between change-points and first order autocorrelation.

+The entire AMO time series produces an estimated value $\hat{\rho} = 0.68$.
+All methods agree that there is a decrease in the mean in 1901, an increase at 1925, a decrease in about 1963, and the latest increase 1995.
+A linear analysis incorporating these change-points returns an $R^2$ of about 0.72 and an auto-correlation of 0.03, which does not test as different from 0.
+It seems interesting to observe that the changes in slope detected in the Northern Hemisphere ocean temperature anomalies discussed in the preceding example fall very close to the mid-points of these intervals.

+The PDO data are similar, but changes appear to be more frequent, as the name suggests, and a cumulative sum plot appears very noisy.
+Here, if we estimate $\rho$ by all the observations, we get 0.55 and detect no changes.
+If we use the observations from 1 to 45, to estimate $\rho$, we get 0.30, and we detect changes in 1947, 1975, 1998, and 2013 by two methods, while the stricter method that uses all possible background intervals detects changes in 1947, 1975, and 2013.
+A linear analysis with all four detected change-points produces an $R^2$ of 0.48 and an estimate for $\rho$ of 0.27.

-{\sl Example 11: Atmospheric Greenhouse Gases.} In view of their connection with global warming, it is interesting to consider atmospheric greenhouse gases.
+{\sl Example 8: Atmospheric Greenhouse Gases.} In view of their connection with global warming, it is interesting to consider atmospheric greenhouse gases.
 Systematic atmospheric measurements began relatively recently, although reconstructions from surrogate measurements go back centuries.
-Atmospheric measurements for CO$_2$ show a number of increases in slope since about 1960.
-To illustrate our methods, we first consider global average methane emissions for 35 years beginning in 1984, reported at
+To illustrate our methods, we first consider global average methane emissions for 35 years beginning in 1984, reported at ftp://aftp.cmdl.noaa.gov/products/trends/ch4/.